-During the Reporting Period, the chairman of the Board had a meeting with the independent non-executive Directors without the presence of the other executive Directors.
+During the Year, the chairman of the Board had a meeting with the independent non-executive Directors without the presence of the other executive Directors.

 Provision A.6.7 of the CG Code requires that independent non-executive directors and other non-executive directors shall attend general meetings and develop a balanced understanding of the views of shareholders.
-Ms. Cheung Laam, Ms. Wang Lai Man, Liza, Ms. Hu Ming, Mr. Hong Ming Sang and Mr. Lam Tung Leung, all being the then non-executive Directors (including independent non-executive Directors), did not attend the Company's annual general meeting held on 6 August 2015 due to their other unexpected business engagement.
+Ms. Cheung Laam and Mr. Wang Zhong Lei, being the then non-executive Directors and Mr. Tso Ping Cheong, Brian and Mr. Hong Ming Sang, being the then independent non-executive Directors, did not attend the Company's annual general meeting held on 4 August 2016 due to their other unexpected business engagement.

-Under Provision E.1.2 of the CG Code, the chairman of the Board should attend the annual general meeting of the Company, and the chairman of the board committees and failing whom, another member of the relevant committee should be available to answer questions thereat.
-Due to prior business engagement, the respective chairman of the remuneration and nomination committee, were not able to attend the annual general meeting of the Company held on 6 August 2015 in person, but they have already delegated to one of the executive Directors to answer questions on their behalf.
+Under Provision E.1.2 of the CG Code, the chairman of the Board should attend the annual general meeting of the Company, and the chairman of the board committees and failing whom, another member of the relevant committee or his duly appointed delegate should be available to answer questions thereat.
+Due to prior business engagement, the respective chairman of the audit committee and remuneration committee were not able to attend the annual general meeting of the Company held on 4 August 2016 in person, but they have already delegated to one of the executive Directors to answer questions on their behalf.